sssooonnnggg/usdc-viewer/README.md

 ## Usage

-- View or conve0rt a single usdc file:
+- View or convert a single usdc file:
     - Open a usdc file in vscode
     - Right click on the file and select "Open With Usdc Viewer" or "Save As Usda"
 - Convert all usdc files in a folder